Rob Grootendorst

-Rob Grootendorst (11 February 1944 in Schiedam – 23 February 2000 in Amsterdam) was a Dutch communication and argumentation theory scholar.
+Rob Grootendorst (11 February 1944, Schiedam – 23 February 2000, Amsterdam) was a Dutch communication and argumentation theory scholar.
 He was professor for Dutch speech communication at the University of Amsterdam.
 His contributions to the argumentation field include the co-foundation of the pragma-dialectic school in argumentation theory.

 He also wrote several books on the life and works of the Dutch writer and politician Theo Thijssen.

 Biography

 Grootendorst was a teacher at an elementary school in the 1960s.
 He studied Dutch studies at the University of Amsterdam since 1980, and became a Ph.D. in 1982 in Speech Communication.
 The dissertation was jointly written with Frans H. van Eemeren.
 They jointly founded the International Society for the Study of Argumentation in 1986.